tewhatuora/api-standards/docs/api-development/02-API Design.md

 - Where businesses require easy access to (public) information

-- Where commercial organisations want to build capability into their own applications which will benefit the public (mobile/web apps)
+- Where commercial organisations want to build capability into their own applications that will benefit the public (mobile/web apps)

 - If you expect other parties to act as agents or intermediaries for services provided by your organisation

-- When multiple service delivery channels are in use
+- When multiple service delivery channels are in use.

+Developing traditional applications for each of these situations would be expensive and time consuming.
+Developing APIs allows you to focus on the access to your data, the quality, integrity and security considerations to protect the value of the data while other organisations develop applications or uses for the data specific to them.
+This is a change in thinking from functionality and applications to make data available to others for them to use.

 ## Types of API